drgimenez/lyra_snx_integration/README.md

 ## Objective

-This repository presents two adapters that allow interaction with the Lyra and Synthetix protocols in order to be able to execute operations on the markets of both platforms in a compensatory way.
+This repository presents an integration protocol with the Lyra and Synthetix protocols to be able to execute operations in the markets of both platforms in order to maintain delta neutral.

 ## Problem description

-Two target tasks are defined for this implementation
+Three target tasks are defined for this implementation

 * **Task 1:** Being able to open positions on the Lyra platform based on a strike id and an amount
 * **Task 2:** Being able to apply hedging operations on the Synthetix platform in order to offset the operation carried out in Lyra and maintain a neutral delta